What Is Team Foundation Server?

 It seems like no one ever expected Microsoft to openly embrace open source.
 But when you look at it closely, it makes sense.
 A big part of Microsoft’s strategy has been to win the hearts and minds of developers.
 Open Source has become popular with both developers and the companies they work for.
 As a result, Microsoft has put Git front and center in Visual Studio’s Source Code Control (SCC) integration.

-So, TFS has morphed again.
+So, Microsoft TFS has morphed again.
 Today, VSTS (Visual Studio Team Services) is Microsoft’s Git code hosting, collaboration, and DevOps platform.
 It offers features comparable to other cloud-based Git tools and is the default version control system in Visual Studio.
 The on-premises version of VSTS is now called TFS.
-It looks nothing like the TFS of old.
+It looks nothing like the Microsoft TFS of old.
 Microsoft’s GVFS (Git Virtual File System) runs on Windows servers and turns Git into a centralized, server-based system.

-But even after all of this, yet another morph for TFS may be on the horizon with Microsoft’s recent acquisition of GitHub, the actual home of open source software.
+But even after all of this, yet another morph for Microsoft TFS for source control may be on the horizon with Microsoft’s recent acquisition of GitHub, the actual home of open source software.
 Public announcements from the leadership of both companies say they will continue to operate “business as usual”, serving their respective communities.

-What’s the Best Replacement for TFS?
+What Is the Best Replacement for Team Foundation Server?

-If you are still using an older on-premises version of TFS, consider joining many other companies who are taking advantage of this turning point to evaluate.
+If you are still using an older on-premises version of Microsoft TFS, consider joining many other companies who are taking advantage of this turning point to evaluate.
 Is Git and the new VSTS really the right set of technologies for your team?